Let’s be honest — not all instructional designers are created equal.

 8. Highly Organized

-Creating and managing an eLearning course requires organization.
+Creating and managing an eLearning course requires organization and project management skills.

 Good instructional designers are able to keep track of all the moving parts and stay on top of everything, from developing the course outline to ensuring that all the materials are in order.